matplotlib/matplotlib/doc/users/interactive_guide.rst

 .. warning

-   By using `Figure.show` it is possible to display a figure on the screen with out starting the event loop and not being in interactive mode.
-This will likely result in a non-responsive figure and may not even display the rendered plot.
+   By using `Figure.show` it is possible to display a figure on the screen without explicitly starting the event loop and not being in interactive mode.
+This may work but will likely result in a non-responsive figure and may not even display the rendered plot.

+This technique can be very useful if you want to write a script that pauses for user interaction, see :ref:`interactive_script`.

 .. autosummary::
    :template: autosummary.rst